thegetty/quire-docs/content/documentation/for-developers.md

 ### `quire-cli`

-Quire CLI, or command-line interface, ([quire-cli](https://github.com/gettypubs/quire-cli)) is the control for creating, previewing and outputting Quire projects.
-It is written in JavaScript and requires [Node.js 8.9.4 LTS](https://nodejs.org) to run.
-Quire CLI is typically run from Terminal on a Mac, and Git Bash (or its equivalent) on a PC.
-The following commands are available:
+Quire CLI is written in JavaScript and requires [Node.js 12.18.3 LTS](https://nodejs.org) to run.The following commands are available:

 | Command | Description |
 | -------------- | -------------- |